symfony/symfony-docs/cookbook/debugging.rst

 Disabling the Bootstrap File and Class Caching
 ----------------------------------------------

-And to make the production environment as fast as possible, Symfony creates big PHP files in your cache containing the aggregation of PHP classes your project needs for every request.
+And to make the production environment as fast as possible, Symfony2 creates big PHP files in your cache containing the aggregation of PHP classes your project needs for every request.
 However, this behavior can confuse your IDE or your debugger.
-This recipe shows you how you can tweak this caching mechanism to make it friendlier when you need to debug code that involves Symfony classes.
+This recipe shows you how you can tweak this caching mechanism to make it friendlier when you need to debug code that involves Symfony2 classes.

 The ``app_dev.php`` front controller reads as follows by default::